miragejs/ember-cli-mirage/packages/ember-cli-mirage-docs/app/templates/docs/getting-started/upgrade-guide/index.md

 ```

 The environment variable discoverEmberDataModels is no longer used.
 If you wish to
-not have `ember-cli-mirage` auto discover the models, just remove the `...discoverEmberDataModels(),`
+not have `ember-cli-mirage` auto discover the models, just remove the `...discoverEmberDataModels(config.store),`

 ## 2.0 Upgrade guide